 - Don’t dance in your bare feet, rookie move.
 There are sloppy skiers in ski boots on the dance floor – ouch!
 Unless you are going for the “après ski injury” and sympathy vote.

-- Don’t get hammered… that’s not pretty in any sport or season…sure, do one shot ski to cross it off your bucket list – and because its “trust building” exercise with your new ski buddies – but know when to say when.
+- Don’t get hammered… that’s not pretty in any sport or season…sure, do one shot ski to cross it off your bucket list – and because its a fun “trust building” exercise with your new ski buddies – but know when to say when.
 Cheers!
 See our Favorite Après Ski Bars on the Planet… seriously consider Learning to Ski or Trying to Snowboard!